Thometoto/Fluox-xrf/README.md

-# FluoX-Mo — Automated Element Identification from XRF Spectra
+# FluoX — Automated Element Identification from XRF Spectra

 V1 prototype for a single-point acquisition: